-Notre Dame / Mendoza Essay Topic Analysis 2019-2020
+Notre Dame / Mendoza MBA Essay Topic Analysis 2023-2024

 Statement of Purpose

 The University of Notre Dame was founded in 1842, by Father Edward Sorin, C.S.C, with a mission to become “one of the most powerful means for doing good in this country”.
-In 1879, Father Sorin’s vision for Notre Dame appeared to be at a sudden, abrupt end.
-A massive fire destroyed the building that housed the entire university.
+In 1879, Father Sorin’s vision for Notre Dame seemingly came to an abrupt end when a massive fire destroyed the main building that housed the entire university.

 This prompt is rather open ended, as candidates may choose from their personal or professional lives.
 While candidates are ultimately asked to account for overcoming a challenging experience, the situation should have some weight to it, as the preamble details a rather devastating loss—but also a powerful comeback—for one of the most important people in the school’s history.
 Hence, for example, this should not detail one’s struggles with time management or a minor setback in a project that was easily overcome, but rather a major hurdle that inspired an even greater change.
 Given the preamble, there is also a hint that the adcom will be looking for a sense of vision in executing one’s ultimate goal.

 Overall, this essay is a good place to highlight instances of resourcefulness and persistence, and to provide insight into one’s personal and professional maturity over the course of a narrative.
-An effective approach might be to describe the initial obstacle and its broad implications in a few sentences, followed by a discussion of how you dealt with it—along with a brief illustrative example—before concluding with a reflection on the lessons you’ve learned and impact that you’ve had.
+An effective approach might be to describe the initial obstacle and its broad implications in a few sentences, followed by a discussion of how you dealt with it—along with a brief illustrative example—before concluding with a reflection on the lessons you’ve learned and how they’ve influenced you.
 Ultimately having a long lasting impact would also parallel the elements of the preamble anecdote.
 To conclude, it could work well to account for how you would bring the lessons forward as a student at Mendoza or even in one’s future career.
 Accounting for specific ways in which you would contribute to Mendoza based on this experience would not only support one’s sense of vision, but also understanding of one’s fit with the program.

 Clear Admit Resources